• Play the sound file

 The Times assures us there is no chance Mr Haroun will be given asylum.
 That's about as credible as Mr Haroun's i.d.
 Human-rights lawyers can drag out a case like his for years, during which time Mr Haroun will get married and have kids, making him un-deportable.
 Can't break up a family, you know.
 Heck, after being in the papers like this, he'll probably get his own TV show.

 When we're through fawning over Mr Haroun for his "determination," we might want to urge the Europeans to summon up some determination of their own.
 If they don't, then three thousand years of civilization and liberty will disappear under the anti-intellectual fanaticism of Islam and the Mugabe-style Big Man despotism of black Africa.

 Item: I confess I've always had a soft spot for Warren Harding, the last U.S. President who chewed tobacco.
-Sure, they guy was a mediocrity; but unlike several other presidents — no names, no pack drill — Harding knew he was a mediocrity.
+Sure, the guy was a mediocrity; but unlike several other Presidents — no names, no pack drill — Harding knew he was a mediocrity.
 He comported himself in office accordingly, appointing strong-willed clever men to his cabinet, while doing as little as possible himself, in the sure conviction that if he tried to do anything, he would screw it up.

 One of my favorite political quotes is from William McAdoo, Woodrow Wilson's Treasury Secretary, in reference to Harding's oratorical gifts, quote: